What is Texas HB 300?

 The Health Insurance Portability and Accountability Act of 1996 (HIPAA) already requires covered entities (healthcare providers, health plans, and healthcare clearinghouses) and business associates of HIPAA-covered entities to implement safeguards to ensure the confidentiality, integrity, and availability of PHI and protect the privacy of patients and health plan members.

-- Revised and expanded the definition of a covered entity.
+- Revised and expanded the definition of a covered entity

-- Increased mandates for HIPAA compliance training.
+- Increased mandates for HIPAA compliance training

-- Expanded the fines and penalties for both civil and criminal violations.
+- Expanded the fines and penalties for both civil and criminal violations

-Who is Required to Comply with Texas HB 300?
+Who MUST Comply with Texas HB 300?

 Compliance with Texas HB 300 is mandatory for all covered entities that are based in Texas or do business with Texas residents.
 Covered entities under Texas HB 300 differ from covered entities as defined in HIPAA.